echo-hydro/wisemanlab.github.io/contact/index.md

 <!-- Our lab is in on the UCSF Mission Bay campus in Genentech Hall (600 16th St, San Francisco, CA 94158)
  -->

-### The Mission Bay Campus can be reached:
+### The Scripps Research Campus can be reached:
 * #### by car:
   * We are located in the The Skaggs Institute (Molecular Biology) building on the Scripps Research campus.
 Our physical address is Scripps South Driveway, La Jolla, CA 92037.
-There is a tiered parking lot located in front our building that is available for visitor parking.
+There is a tiered parking lot located in front our building that is available for visitor parking (see map).
   * If being dropped off (by rideshare), Scripps South Driveway, La Jolla, CA 92037 as an address.
 There is convenient parking circle  to let a passenger out in front of the Molecular Biology building.

 ### Once on campus, proceed to the Skaggs Institute (Molecular Biology) building: